ekrimsky/cords/README.tex.md

 * Matlab 2017b or later but I dont really know, delaey does it work?
 * [Gurobi 8.1 or later](https://www.gurobi.com/academia/academic-program-and-licenses/) or [ECOS](https://github.com/embotech/ecos)

-Gurobi offers better performance than the ECOS solver but is only free for academic use.
+Gurobi usually offers better performance than the ECOS solver but is only free for academic use.

 ## Installation